Minnesota State Mavericks: Men's basketball

-The Mavericks notably lost in the finals of the 1947 NAIA Division I men's basketball tournament to Marshall University by a score of 73 to 59.
+The Mavericks notably lost in the finals of the 1947 NAIB tournament to Marshall University by a score of 73 to 59.

 Minnesota State is currently coached by Matt Margenthaler, the school's all-time winningest men's basketball coach who is a 1991 Western Illinois graduate that has guided the Mavericks to a 330–133 mark for a .713 winning percentage, seven conference championships and 11 NCAA tournament appearances in his 15 years with program.
 In 2024, they won the NCAA Division II tournament a day after the women's team won their championship, making them the first school in four decades to win the men's and women's Division II championships in the same year.

 Women's basketball

 The women's basketball team won the 2009 NCAA Division II national championship with a 103–94 win over Franklin Pierce University on March 27, 2009, in San Antonio, Texas.
 The combined score of the game (197 points) established a championship tournament record for most points in a game by two teams.
 In 2024, the Mavericks won their second national championship by defeating Texas Woman's University by a score of 89-73.